- NAME: Mel Gibson

 Answer questions and see how you rank against other players.Play Now

-Born in Peekskill, NY on January 3, 1956, Mel Gibson moved to Australia during his youth and went on to pursue a film career.
-After appearing in the Mad Max and Lethal Weapon series, Gibson eventually directed and starred in the Academy Award-winning Braveheart and directed The Passion of the Christ.
-Outside of his work, Gibson has been accused of homophobia, anti-semitism, racism and misogyny.
+Born in Peekskill, New York, on January 3, 1956, Mel Gibson moved to Australia during his youth and went on to pursue a film career.
+After appearing in the Mad Max and Lethal Weapon film series, Gibson eventually directed and starred in the Academy Award-winning Braveheart and directed The Passion of the Christ.
+Outside of his work, the actor has been accused of homophobia, anti-semitism, racism and misogyny.

-Actor, director, producer.
-Born on January 3, 1956, in Peekskill, New York.
-Gibson was the sixth of 11 children born to Hutton and Ann Gibson, who were Roman Catholics of Irish descent.
+Actor, director and producer Mel Gibson was born Mel Cumcille Gerard Gibson on January 3, 1956, in Peekskill, New York, the sixth of 11 children born to Hutton and Ann Gibson, Roman Catholics of Irish descent.
 Shortly after the onset of the Vietnam War, Hutton Gibson relocated his family to Australia for fear that his sons would be drafted into battle.
-Mel spent the remainder of his childhood in Sydney, where he attended an all-boys Catholic high school.
+Mel spent the remainder of his childhood in Sydney, where he attended St. Leo's Catholic College, an all-boys Catholic high school.
+He finished his high school education at Asquith Boys High School in Asquith, New South Wales, Australia.

-After conquering the stage, Gibson tried his hand at television, landing his first role on the Australian series The Sullivans.
-In 1979, Gibson graduated to mainstream cinema with his role as a futuristic warrior in Mad Max, and as a mentally retarded man in love with Piper Laurie in Tim, for which he earned his first Australian Film Institute (AFI) Award for Best Actor.
-Furthermore, Mad Max became the biggest commercial success of any Australian film, grossing over $100 million worldwide.
+After conquering the stage, Gibson tried his hand at television, landing his first role on the Australian series The Sullivans (1976-83).
+He graduated to mainstream cinema in 1979 with two film roles: as a futuristic warrior in Mad Max, and as a mentally disabled man who falls in love (with Mary Horton, played by Piper Laurie) in Tim.
+For his performance in the latter film, Gibson earned his first Australian Film Institute Award, for best actor.
+Furthermore, Mad Max became the biggest commercial success of any previously released Australian film, grossing more than $100 million worldwide.

-Gibson received his second AFI Award for Best Actor for his performance as a patriotic idealist in Peter Weir's World War I drama Gallipoli (1981).
-Later that year, he reprised his role as the leather-clad hero in Mad Max 2 (1981).
-The film was released in the U.S. as The Road Warrior in 1982, and its success established Gibson as an international star.
-His second collaboration with Weir, The Year of Living Dangerously (1982), featured the actor in his first romantic lead alongside Sigourney Weaver.
+Gibson received his second AFI Award (again for best actor) for his performance as a patriotic idealist in Peter Weir's 1981 World War I drama, Gallipoli.
+Later that same year, he reprised his role as the leather-clad hero in Mad Max 2: The Road Warrior (released in the United States as The Road Warrior in 1982).
+The film's success established Gibson as an international star.
+His second collaboration with Weir, The Year of Living Dangerously (1982), featured the actor in his first romantic lead, alongside Sigourney Weaver.

 profile name: Mel Gibson profile occupation: